 3. Demonstrate systemic transformations to climate resilience contributing to deliver at least 75 large-scale demonstrations of systemic transformations to climate resilience across European regional and local authorities.

-To be successful, the Mission needs to mobilise all relevant actors -- research institutes, industry, investors, civil society and citizens -- to create real and lasting impact and to accelerate their transformation to become climate resilient.
+To be successful, the Mission needs to mobilise all relevant actors -- research institutes, industry, investors, civil society and citizens -- to create real and lasting impact and to accelerate their transformation to a fair and climate-resilient society that leaves no-one behind.
 In the spirit of the Mission, all proposals should also adopt a participatory approach that fully considers the local dimension of climate change and entails collaboration and engagement with the local communities that are affected by climate impacts.
 Therefore, engagement of citizens should be embedded in the design and/or implementation of the Mission’s solutions.

-It should be noted that Social Sciences and Humanities (SSH) disciplines are at the heart of the Mission and therefore, even though it is not explicitly mentioned, many of the Mission topics require the effective contribution and inclusion of SSH experts.
+It should be noted that Social Sciences and Humanities (SSH) disciplines are at the heart of the Mission and therefore, many of the Mission topics require the effective contribution and inclusion of SSH disciplines and experts.

 Strategic direction for 2026-2027

-As laid out in its implementation plan, the Mission has moved from its initial build-up phase, where it put in motion all its different streams of actions and is now in full deployment.
+As laid out in its implementation plan, the Mission has evolved from the initial build-up phase, where all its different streams of actions have been put in motion, to full deployment.

-With its calls for 2026 & 2027, the Adaptation Mission will (i) provide continuity by maintaining the support structure already in place, (ii) focus on synergies with other initiatives and other parts of Horizon Europe and (iv)lay the ground to scale up R&I results.
+With its calls for 2026 & 2027, the Adaptation Mission will (i) provide continuity by maintaining the support structure already in place, (ii) focus on synergies with other initiatives and other parts of Horizon Europe and (iii) lay the ground to scale up R&I results.

-Finally, in line with the focus on synergies, there are a series of actions that do not appear in this part of the work programme.
-Those are:
+Implementing the focus on synergies, there are a series of actions that do not appear in this part of the work programme, but to which the Adaptation Mission has contributed financially.

-Joint accelerator challenge in 2026: Deep tech 4 Climate Adaptation (co-financed with the European Innovation Council, with a Mission contribution of EUR 25 million)
+The joint actions for 2026 are:

+Accelerator Challenge: Deep tech for Climate Adaptation.
+The Adaptation Mission supports an accelerator challenge together with the European Innovation Council with the aim to achieve common objectives and synergies in the field of climate adaptation.
+The Challenge is located in the Work Programme 2026 part of the European Innovation Council.
+(Adaptation Mission contribution of EUR 25 million to the European Innovation Council for a total budget to EUR 50 million).

-HORIZON-MISS-2026-08-CLIMA-SOIL ‘Joint demonstration of solutions to build soil resilience to extreme weather events and support food security‘ (co-financed with the Soil Mission, with a Mission Contribution of EUR 10 million);
+HORIZON-MISS-2026-06-CLIMA-SOIL: Joint demonstration of solutions to build soil resilience to extreme weather events and support food security.
+The Adaptation Mission supports this topic together with the Soil Mission.
+These innovation actions are located in the Joint Calls of the Mission of the Work Programme.
+(Adaptation Mission Contribution of EUR 10 million for a total budget to EUR 20 million).